fast/logforth/README.md

 - **Multiple Dispatches**: Configure different logging behaviors for different parts of your application.
 - **Flexible Filters**: Use built-in or custom filters to control which log records are processed.
 - **Various Appenders**: Output logs to stdout, stderr, files, or even send them to OpenTelemetry collectors.
-- **Custom Layouts**: Format log records using predefined layouts or create your own.
+- **Elegant Layouts**: Format log records using predefined layouts or create your own.
+- **Enrichable Diagnostics**: Attach additional context to log records for better debugging and analysis.
+- **Custom Components**: Easily implement your own appenders, filters, layouts, and diagnostics by implementing the provided traits.
+- **Bridges**: Out-of-the-box integration with the `log` crate for seamless logging.

 ## Getting Started